Making Healthy Holiday Food Choices

 Swedish meatballs – instead, try some cold cuts like ham or turkey

-EggNog – instead, try a cinnamon or other spiced tea
+EggNog – instead, try cinnamon or other spiced tea

-Stuffed potatoes – instead, eat a regular baked potatoe or red potatoes
+Stuffed potatoes – instead, eat regular baked potatoes or red potatoes

 Creamed spinach – instead, spinach without the cream or broccoli

 Pot Roast – instead, breast of turkey or sliced steak

 Cheese Cake – instead, a slice of pound cake

 Hot Buttered Rum – just leave out the butter, and then spice with nutmeg

 Cinnamon Rolls – instead, a slice of toasted whole-grain bread with a bit of jelly